Legal-and-General/canopy-design-tokens/README.md

 # Canopy Design Tokens

-A [Design Tokens](https://css-tricks.com/what-are-design-tokens/) implementation for [Canopy](https://github.com/Legal-and-General/canopy).
+An exploratory look at a [Design Tokens](https://css-tricks.com/what-are-design-tokens/) implementation for [Canopy](https://github.com/Legal-and-General/canopy).
 Uses the [Style Dictionary](https://amzn.github.io/style-dictionary) package to turn the design token JSON files into consumable files for your project, e.g. CSS varaibles.

+Note this is a proof of concept.

 ## Build